- Are Concussions on the Rise?

 As it turns out, there are actual physical byproducts after a concussion that can cause additional problems in your brain.

-Your body needs to rid itself of these problematic little metabolic by-products, so having strong detox pathways is important to recovering from a concussion.
-In people whose brains are inflamed from processed foods, stress, or lack of sleep, or who may have had a previous injury from which the brain could not fully heal, these detox pathways are compromised.
+Your body needs to rid itself of these problematic little metabolic by-products, so having strong drainage pathways is important to recovering from a concussion.
+In people whose brains are inflamed from processed foods, stress, or lack of sleep, or who may have had a previous injury from which the brain could not fully heal, these drainage pathways are compromised.
 The problems caused by the concussion continue to exacerbate symptoms and are like a rolling snowball picking up more and more as it goes.

-Our bodies need a balanced microbiome, sufficient zinc, magnesium and glutathione levels, and well-functioning detox pathways to bounce back from a concussion and clear the metabolic by-products of the injury.
+Our bodies need a balanced microbiome, sufficient zinc, magnesium and glutathione levels, and well-functioning drainage pathways to bounce back from a concussion and clear the metabolic by-products of the injury.
 Guess what many Americans are deficient in?

 After a brain injury (even a mild concussion), people can experience secondary injuries from the excitotoxins that are no longer needed to fight the immediate effects of the injury – they’re literally bouncing around in your brain causing further, new damage.